novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-104.md

 ‘Oh, I need to think this through a bit more.’

-Feeling that a bothersome situation might arise, Lee Hyun-woo took a deep breath.
+Feeling that bothersome situation might arise, Lee Hyun-woo took a deep breath.

 In his reborn life, he had dreamed of a passionate romance but didn’t want to realize it while feeling very bothered.